 Price: $16.99 – $20.99

 5. Federal Vertical Shoulder Holster

 If your preferred self-defense handgun is a revolver, Federal has you covered with their shoulder holster.
-With such large-caliber self-defense weapons, carrying them to a range or in the backcountry has little to do with concealment and everything to do with ensuring that your big old wheel gun is accessible at all times.
+With such self-defense weapons, carrying them to a range has little to do with concealment and everything to do with ensuring that your big old wheel gun is accessible at all times.

 - To find the best holster for your needs, consider options compatible with your weapon and whether you are wearing the holster for concealed or open carry.
 Lastly, consider options that are great for your body type.

 - Platform-specific holsters guarantee a secure hold by snugly fitting your particular handgun model.
 While this greatly reduces wear and tear, it also limits what you can carry in your holster.

 - Revolvers are hard to carry in standard holsters due to their distinct shape.
 What’s more, their long barrels demand that they be carried vertically.

 - Traditional or drop holsters are a more tactical way to carry your handgun for competitions or work.
 You can also consider chest mounts, especially when mounted on a plate carrier.